npm/npm/doc/misc/npm-config.md

 `https_proxy` or `HTTP_PROXY` or `http_proxy` environment variables are set,
 proxy settings will be honored by the underlying `request` library.

+### if-present

+* Default: false
+* Type: Boolean

+If true, npm does not exit with non-zero when `run-script` is used for a script that is not defined in the `scripts` list of the package.json.
+This option can be used when it's desirable to optionally run a script when it's present and fail if the script fails, for example to provide a generic CI setup.

 ### ignore-scripts

 * Default: false